lsawade/introduction-to-conda/docs/environments.md

 ```
 This may ask you whether you want to append the `conda init` to your `.bashrc`,
 which in most cases you want to answer with `Y(es)`.
 Try again to get the `conda
 info`.
-If everything's alright, you should be able update the base environment.
+If everything's alright, you should be able to update the base
+environment.
 ```bash
 conda update conda
 ```
 Once the base environment is updated, we can proceed with creating environments.

+***TODAY DISCLAIMER***: Don't do this you just installed it and it hopefully
+works just fine.

 ***PRINCETON HPC DISCLAIMER***: On the clusters you are not able to update the
 base environment because you do not have the rights to modify the base